AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-campaign.md

 To create an IP warmup campaign, follow the steps below.

-1. Create an [email](../email/email-settings.md) channel [surface](channel-surfaces.md) for the domain and the IPs that you have identified for your warmup plan.
+1. Create an [email](../email/email-settings.md) channel [configuration](channel-surfaces.md) for the domain and the IPs that you have identified for your warmup plan.

     >[!NOTE]
     >
-    >* Learn how to select the domain and IPs to use in an email surface in [this section](../email/email-settings.md#subdomains-and-ip-pools).
+    >Learn how to select the domain and IPs to use in an email configuration in [this section](../email/email-settings.md#subdomains-and-ip-pools).
     >
     >* Work with your deliverability consultant to identify the domain and IPs to be used for your IP warmup plan.<!--TBC-->